Home of the Phone Free Commute

 In a busy day, the best time for it was my commute.
 But I kept failing - phones are too addictive.

-And it worked - spectacularly.
+And that, over a few weeks, built to spectacular benefits.
 Not only did I stop picking up my phone automatically, not only did I feel tonnes better, but my work worries stopped following me home.

 As I get further and further into this adventure, what started as a desperate fix has turned into a deep curiosity.